pixelpusher/liveprinter/README.md

   - *Be collaborative, social, performative:* Allow for others to take part in the making process, whether that's contributing directly to the livecoding or spectating as audience.

+## Installing and Running

+The server runs on Python 3 (3.6 tested) so you will need that installed.  then, use pip3 (the Python package manager) to install:

+* pyserial (tested with 3.4)
+* tornado (tested with 5.0.2)
+* json-rpc (tested with 1.11.0)

+Run the server using your Python environment of choice - it's in the liveprinter folder, called LivePrinterServer.py.
+By default, the server runs on port 8888 so open a web browser to http://localhost:8888 (or [change it](https://github.com/pixelpusher/liveprinter/blob/master/liveprinter/LivePrinterServer.py#L28)).
+It also uses a "fake" serial port for offline testing, so you can make that live by setting "use_dummy_serial" to false [on this line](https://github.com/pixelpusher/liveprinter/blob/master/liveprinter/LivePrinterServer.py#L147) and then it will attempt to use the first serial port (autodetection of G Code-enable printers attached to a port is forthcoming)

 ## How It Works

 LivePrinter is part web client and server for livecoding and part 3D printer host application on the back end.
 On the front end, a user will livecode in a web browser (or other web client).
 Their code is compiled into machine-appropriate G-Code and sent via JSON-RPC over websockets to the back end, where it is sent to the printer via a serial connection.
 Responses from the printer are sent back to the web client.